fishmad/grokstatev3/.github/STATUS.md

   - Optimize form state updates and minimize unnecessary re-renders.
   - Refactor address/location logic into a custom hook or smaller components for clarity.

+- TBA: In future, implement **Admin Approval for New Locations**.
+When a new country, state, or suburb is created (via LocationResolutionService), flag it for admin review before it becomes active/usable in listings.
+This will allow for curation and prevent unwanted/duplicate locations.
+(See also BUILD_ORDER.md)

 ---

 Refer to `.github/BUILD_ORDER.md` for the full roadmap and Copilot prompts.